Degree type(s): Bachelor's

 Program offerings by location and modality are subject to change.

 Athletic Training Bachelor's Degree Program

-The athletic training bachelor’s degree program at the University of Mary prepares students to become certified athletic trainers who assist people of all ages and abilities to participate in professional, recreational, and competitive activities.
-The program is designed to develop leaders in athletic training or allied health professions who possess excellent communication and critical-thinking skills, and bring values-based ethics to their careers.
+The athletic trainer degree program at the University of Mary prepares students to become certified athletic trainers who assist people of all ages and abilities to participate in professional, recreational, and competitive activities.
+The program is designed to develop leaders in athletic training or allied health professions who possess excellent communication and critical-thinking skills and bring values-based ethics to their careers.

-Athletic Training Program Highlights
+Athletic Training Degree Program Highlights

 - Develop specific skills in the following areas: evidence-based practices, prevention and health promotion, clinical examination and diagnosis, acute care of injury and Illness, therapeutic interventions, psychosocial strategies and referral, and health care administration.

-Career Outlook for Athletic Trainers
+Career Outlook for Athletic Training Majors

 Athletic trainers work in a wide range of professional settings, including health care teams in secondary schools, colleges and universities, sports medicine clinics, professional sports programs, physician offices, hospitals, entertainment industry, and industrial settings.

 Because of their important role in preventing injuries and reducing health care costs, athletic trainers are in growing demand.
 As a result, employment of athletic trainers is projected to grow 21% from 2014 to 2024.

 To complete a bachelor's degree in athletic training the following requirements need to be met.